srinivas31/project-coursera/CodeBook.md

 # Codebook for all Variables

-* subject - labels the volunteers from 1 to 30.
+* subject - labels all the volunteers from 1 to 30.
 * activity - describes the activity of the subject.
 Has 6 levels.
              {WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING,  STANDING,  LAYING}